mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/symbols.md

 ## Using Symbols across Projects

-If you want to use the same Symbol in multiple projects, you can copy it to another project by dragging it from one project to another.
+If you want to use the same Symbol in multiple projects, you can copy it to another project.
 You can also create a template project, described in [Using Symbols and Assets across Projects](https://support.balsamiq.com/desktop/accountassets/).

 * * *